swollengoat/Service-Now--ASM-topology-mediator/README.md

-This program brings in topology data from the ServiceNow CMDB using the ServiceNow REST interface.
+This script is an example of how to bring topology data from the ServiceNow CMDB into a file that can be ingested by the ASM file observer.
+It creates CI objsects from the specified CI classes, as well as relevant relationship information for all CIs of interest.

 To use: